NikhitaShankar97/Blockchain-Dashboards/README.md

 1. Click on the dashboard title to open it on Dune Analytics.
 2. Explore the visualizations and filters provided to gain insights.
-3. Use the insights to inform your blockchain or business strategies.
+3. Interact with the charts to view the underlying SQL queries that power the visualizations.

----
+4. Use the insights to inform your blockchain or business strategies.